Metabyte2710/RGB/Crucial-Ballistix-RGB.md

 The Crucial Ballistix RGB RAM enumerates an SMBus device at address 0x21.
 It appears to use a 16-bit register scheme similar to Aura, but not exactly the same.
 16-bit address values are written to 0x00 followed by byte value writes to 0x01.
 Bytes are read from 0x81.
 The modules have 8 LEDs each.

+The controller appears to use a message packet interface.
+There are multiple packet types and the type is indicated by the final write in the sequence, always to register 0x82F0.

+# Effect Color (0x01)

+# Brightness (0x83)

+# Effect Mode / Speed (0x84)

 0x820F - Effect 2?

 0xAF - Water Wave